jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 ## Special Requirements

-As we are learning C++ exceptions, the input files in this assignment are made to include issues and you should not assume the format are completely correct.
-Rather, when your program find something abnormal in the input file, your program should print an error message into the output file:
+As we are learning C++ exceptions, the input files in this assignment are made to include issues and you should not assume the format are completely correct. <!--Rather, when your program find something abnormal in the input file, your program should print an error message into the output file:

 ```console
 Exception Caught: The Field of xxx is Incorrect.
 ```

-And in cases like this, exit your program, do not print anything else into the output file except the above message.
+And in cases like this, exit your program, do not print anything else into the output file except the above message.-->

 ## Supported Commands